 This research report analyzes the Polytetrafluoroethylene (PTFE) industry, a synthetic high molecular weight solid state fluorocarbon consisting entirely of carbon and fluorine atoms.
 PTFE is also widely recognized as Dupont’s Teflon, commonly used in nonstick cookware.
 PTFE is an important fluoropolymer, accounting for a significant chunk of the global market.
 PTFE is commonly available in granular, micro-powder, fine-powder and dispersion forms, based on application.
-Products are generally resins, with 15% glass reinforced, 25% glass reinforced and chemically modified being key PTFE products.
+Products are resins, with 15% glass reinforced, 25% glass reinforced and chemically modified being key PTFE products.

-Fluorspar, chloroform and hydrochloric acid are essential raw materials for PTFE.
+Fluorspar, chloroform, and hydrochloric acid are essential raw materials for PTFE.
 Fluorspar is a halide mineral made up of calcium fluoride CAF2.
 Fluorspar is used to prepare Hydrogen fluoride (HF) the basic ingredient of PTFE.
 Global PTFE demand was estimated to be 248.5 kilo tons in 2012, corresponding to market revenues of USD 3,465 million.
-PTFE is an ideal choice for non-stick cookware, owing to its chemical inertness, low co efficient of friction and thermal stability.
+PTFE is an ideal choice for non-stick cookware, owing to its chemical inertness, low coefficient of friction and thermal stability.
 Cookware demand is a key driver for PTFE consumption.
-In addition, wire and cable demand also plays a significant role in global PTFE sales.
-With market revenue of USD 100 million in 2012, and an estimated CAGR of over 6% from 2013 to 2020, wire and cable market is expected to be a key avenue for PTFE producers.
+In addition, wire and cable demand also play a significant role in global PTFE sales.
+With market revenue of USD 100 million in 2012 and an estimated CAGR of over 6% from 2013 to 2020, wire and cable market is expected to be a key avenue for PTFE producers.
 Positive automotive industry outlook, especially in China, India, Malaysia, South Korea and Brazil is also expected to have a positive impact on the market over the next six years.
 Volatile raw material prices and an unfavorable regulatory environment are expected to be key industry challenges over the next few years.

 Key product segments analyzed and reported in this study include granular, micro powder and fine powder PTFE.
 Other product segments such as dispersions and liquid have also been accounted for in the report.
 Granular PTFE emerged as the leading product segment consumed worldwide and accounted for 33% of the total market in 2012.
 Granular PTFE is produced by suspension polymerization.
 It has high molecular weight and is normally used in molding applications and as a feedstock for filled compounds.
 Granular PTFE is used for the production of sheets, rods, billets and other general moldings.

 Fine powder PTFE is prepared by emulsion or dispersion polymerization.
-It is also called coagulated dispersion and is generally used in moldings.
+It is also called coagulated dispersion and is used in moldings.
 Another important application of fine powder PTFE is wire insulation primarily for automotive, industrial and aerospace applications where high temperatures and high chemical resistance is required.
 Fine powder PTFE demand was estimated to be 58.6 kilo tons in 2012, with the automotive industry accounting for over 50% of fine powder PTFE demand.
-Micro powder PTFE is used in thermoplastics, elastomers, coatings, lubricants and grease.
+Micro powder PTFE is used in thermoplastics, elastomers, coatings, lubricants, and grease.
 It is a low molecular weight micronized white particle, used as an additive in polymers, inks, paints, coatings and grease.
-Micro powder can improve abrasion resistance, as well as reduce coefficient of friction, surface contamination and mechanical wear.
+Micro powder can improve abrasion resistance, as well as reduce coefficient of friction, surface contamination, and mechanical wear.
 Micro powder PTFE is expected to account for over 20% of the overall PTFE demand by 2020.